jump-dev/JuMP.jl/docs/src/manual/nonlinear.md

 ### Automatic differentiation

-JuMP does not support black-box optimization, so all user-defined functions must provide derivatives in some form.
-Fortunately, JuMP supports automatic differentiation of user-defined functions.
+JuMP does not support black-box optimization, so all user-defined operators must provide derivatives in some form.
+Fortunately, JuMP supports automatic differentiation of user-defined operators.

 !!! info
     Automatic differentiation is *not* finite differencing.
 JuMP's automatically computed derivatives are not subject to approximation error.

-JuMP uses [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl) to perform automatic differentiation of user-defined functions; see the ForwardDiff.jl [documentation](https://www.juliadiff.org/ForwardDiff.jl/v0.10.2/user/limitations.html) for a description of how to write a function suitable for automatic differentiation.
+JuMP uses [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl) to perform automatic differentiation of user-defined operators; see the ForwardDiff.jl [documentation](https://www.juliadiff.org/ForwardDiff.jl/v0.10.2/user/limitations.html) for a description of how to write a function suitable for automatic differentiation.

-#### Common mistakes when writing a user-defined function
+#### Common mistakes when writing a user-defined operator

 !!! warning
     Get an error like `No method matching Float64(::ForwardDiff.Dual)`?
 Read this section, and see the guidelines at [ForwardDiff.jl](https://www.juliadiff.org/ForwardDiff.jl/release-0.10/user/limitations.html).

-The most common error is that your user-defined function is not generic with respect to the number type, that is, don't assume that the input to the function is `Float64`.
+The most common error is that your user-defined operator is not generic with respect to the number type, that is, don't assume that the input to the function is `Float64`.
 ```julia